tcsarmento/AI-Code-Super-Challenge/README.md

 ---

-## 🏢 Challenge 1: Super Challenge - Enterprise AI Transformation
+## 🏢 Challenge 1: Enterprise AI Transformation
 Welcome to the ultimate test of your AI-powered development skills!
 This comprehensive challenge simulates a real-world enterprise transformation project.
 Your mission is to transform GlobalRetail Corp's legacy systems into a modern, AI-powered platform:

 - Modernize legacy COBOL inventory system